5 Easy Steps for Introducing Project Management to Your Team

 Be sure to create training materials for each of the key roles (team member, project manager, senior manager) and deliver this training in a way that suits your team.

 Informed and trained users will be more willing to adopt the new methodology you are trying to implement.

-The free template is based on a five-step project approach with guidance and tips provided in the project wiki.
+The free template is based on the following five-step project approach, which is explained in the project wiki:

 4. Get feedback

 After the methodology (and tool) have been in use for a while, get some feedback from end-users.

 What do they like about it?
 What don’t they like?
 What would they change?

 A feedback session with the team will help you determine items to be adjusted.
 Some of the items will be adjusted immediately and others will be added to some sort of prioritized backlog.